yigitcevk/dream-tournament/README.md

 # Tournament

-Dream Tournament is a Java-based application designed to manage and simulate tournaments.
+Tournament is a Java-based application designed to manage and simulate tournaments.
 It provides Rest API to maintain users progress, functionalities for creating tournaments, managing participants and tracking results.